VPR includes easy-to-use graphics for visualizing both the targetted FPGA architecture, and the circuit VPR has implementation on the architecture.

 Visualizing Routing Architecture¶

-When a routing is on-screen, clicking on Toggle RR will switch between various views of the routing resources available in the FPGA.
+When a routing is on-screen, clicking on Toggle RR lets you to choose between various views of the routing resources available in the FPGA.

 The routing resource view can be very useful in ensuring that you have correctly described your FPGA in the architecture description file – if you see switches where they shouldn’t be or pins on the wrong side of a clb, your architecture description needs to be revised.